Adult Psychotherapy,

 I am a fully trained and accredited psychotherapist with Bath Centre for Psychotherapy and Counselling (BCPC), a training organisation of some 30 years standing in the city which offers professional therapy practitioner training under the auspices of Middlesex University in London.
 I have been awarded a Masters Degree in Humanistic and Integrative Psychotherapy from Middlesex University.

-I am UKCP registered and I abide by UCKP (UK Council for Psychotherapy) regulations, this is the main professional body overseeing the accreditation and registration of psychotherapists in the UK.
+I am UKCP registered and accredited.
+I abide by UKCP (UK Council for Psychotherapy) regulations, this is the main professional body overseeing the accreditation and registration of psychotherapists in the UK.

 How Can Psychotherapy Help?